 The decoration is absolutely, gloriously, unashamedly kitsch.
 It’s fabulous.
 From the sky blue and gold trimmed curtains to the box-like 70s TV in the corner — there’s a visual feast to savour everywhere you look.
 The stained-glass peacock windows are especially retro.
 Think Austin Powers, and then some.

-And just like Powers, there’s a nativity and innocence about this pad.
+There’s a naivety and innocence about the house.
 It’s almost make-believe in a way.
 For example, the staircase bannister is made of wood and painted gold.
-It’s not expensive brass or marble as you might expect in a Hollywood star’s mansion.
-But somehow Elvis and Graceland manage to carry it off.
+It’s not expensive brass or marble as you might expect in a Hollywood star’s mansion, but somehow Elvis and Graceland manage to carry it off.

 The Brady Bunch-style kitchen is orange and brown with carpet on the floor (this is the 70s remember).
 A narrow staircase leads down to the basement, which, perhaps due to the limited space upstairs, was converted into two additional entertainment rooms — the psychedelic TV room (an absolute highlight of the house) and the fabric-festooned pool room which has to be seen to be believed.

-Exiting the house from the back, you can visit the racquet ball court which has been converted into an exhibition space for the many gold records awarded to Elvis for album sales – most of them posthumously.
+Exiting the house from the back, you can visit the racquet ball court which has been converted into an exhibition space for the many gold records awarded to Elvis for album sales — most of them posthumously.
 A nine foot high solid glass statue presented by RCA occupies pride of place.
 It must weigh a ton.
-I’m guessing staff at the mansion were thrilled the day that one turned up at the front door.
+I’m guessing the staff at the mansion were thrilled the day that one was dropped off at the front door.

-Further on is the kidney-shaped pool with its small diving board and the meditation garden where visitors can pay their respects at the graves of the Presley clan – Elvis, his mother Gladys, father Vernon and Grandmother Minnie Mae (who, incidentally, outlived them all).
-There’s also a plaque commemorating Presley’s stillborn twin brother Jesse.
+Further on is the kidney-shaped pool with its small diving board and the meditation garden where visitors can pay their respects at the graves of the Presley clan — Elvis, his mother Gladys, father Vernon and Grandmother Minnie Mae (who outlived them all).
+There’s also a plaque commemorating Presley’s stillborn twin brother — Jesse.

 So what does Graceland say about Elvis?
 Everyone who visits will have a different answer.
-For me, this is a home Elvis clearly revelled in – gold-painted wooden banisters and all.
-I’m guessing the star would have been extremely proud of his pile and it was probably a source of great joy in the toughest of times.
-And that’s what home is all about.
+For me, this is a home Elvis clearly revelled in — gold-painted wooden banisters and all.
+I’m guessing the star would have been extremely proud of his pad and it was probably a source of great joy in the toughest of times.
+That’s what home is all about.

 Adam travelled as a guest of Evergreen Tours.

 Do you have any tips for planning a visit to Graceland?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.